Norbaeocystin/Flaskberry/README.md

    * in mlab free tier you have only one database my_database
    * if you want Flask app deploy change in main.py app.run(debug=True) to app.run()
    * [how to install mongodb](https://docs.mongodb.com/manual/installation/)
+   * also it is good to install [TTL index](https://docs.mongodb.com/manual/core/index-ttl/) on Timestamp field in documents in Temperature collection